Little Devil Inside

 Little Devil Inside is an upcoming action-adventure video game developed and published by Neostream Interactive.
 The game's single-player and co-operative multiplayer modes both follow the professional and personal lives of explorers searching for monsters & supernatural events in a 19th-century-inspired world.
-It is planned for initial release on Microsoft Windows, PlayStation 4 and PlayStation 5, with Nintendo Switch and Xbox One versions to come later.
+It is planned for initial release on PlayStation 4, PlayStation 5 and Windows, with Nintendo Switch and Xbox One versions to come later.
+First announced in via Kickstarter in 2015, the game has been in development for more than a decade, and was described as vaporware, though the developers continued to give sporadic updates.

 Gameplay

 Little Devil Inside is a third-person 3D action-adventure role-playing video game with elements of survival, combat, and open-world exploration; however, its developers, Neostream Interactive, have described the game's survival elements as "rather easy" compared to other games in the survival genre, stating that the game is "not about how long you can survive in a certain environment", instead being about "taking a trip for a mission, and surviving during the process."
 Examples of in-game survival elements include harvesting water from cacti, chopping wood to make a fire, and cooking food obtained from hunting.
 Players can use a variety of weapons and tools to survive and accomplish their objectives, such as a sword, shield, gun, grappling hook, bombs, tent, and cooking equipment.

 The game takes places across multiple locations with differing environmental conditions, including desert, snow, forest, mountains, swampland, and deep-sea diving.
 These areas are connected by a "world map", which uses tilt-shift effects to create the appearance of miniature scale.
 Although this overall map is available, players cannot "fast forward" their travel to these locations; instead, they must take direct control of their transportation during the journey and respond to events that occur on the way, such as encounters with NPCs, overcoming obstacles (such as a flock of sheep), or being ambushed by enemies.
 Players also have the ability to upgrade their transportation (alongside their weapons and armor) as the game progresses.

 Between missions, players can return to the safety of the game's home town to rest and prepare for further adventures (such as talking with NPCs, gathering information on the next location through library research, and preparing for its weather conditions).

 The game also includes roguelike gameplay elements: In the event of a player's character dying, that character cannot be resurrected; however, the player can take subsequent characters to that same location in order to recover any lost equipment.

 The game also supports co-operative multiplayer (including local multiplayer), where more than one player participates in the same mission.
 Additionally, the game features the possibility of random encounters between players.